Close Menu

 Duration

-The main campaign can be completed in around 10 to 12 hours, depending on the player’s skill.
+The main campaign can be completed in about 10 to 12 hours, depending on the player’s skill.
 However, reaching 100% of the content will take much longer.
 The game is full of secrets, hidden keys, alternate costumes, special challenges, and optional areas that invite us to replay each level.

 • Some of these challenges involve combat in arenas against increasingly tough enemies, while others consist of overcoming sections with specific restrictions, which adds variety and puts our skills to the test.